List of Ace Attorney characters: Susato Mikotoba

 Susato Mikotoba (御琴羽 寿沙都, Mikotoba Susato) is a judicial assistant who often helps Ryunosuke in his cases.
 She is described by Capcom as a yamato nadeshiko (a personification of the image of the ideal Japanese woman), a progressive dreamer, and a lover of foreign mystery novels.
+She often finds helpful information within a book she carries around.

 Following the events of Adventures, Susato returns to Japan and becomes a lawyer in spite of a ban on women practicing law in the country, adopting the male persona of Ryutaro Naruhodo (成歩堂 龍太郎, Naruhodō Ryūtarō) in order to defend her best friend, Rei Membami (村雨 葉織, Murasame Haori).

 In contrast to a majority of assistants in the series, Susato is actually more knowledgeable on law than her older attorney counterpart, having studied the subject from a young age.